minprog/app-studio/info/10 Syllabus.md

   OS 10.11) as well as an iPad, iPhone, or iPod touch.

-* Students wanting to learn Android can use any platform that Android Studio runs on and should have access to an Android phone or tablet.
+* Students wanting to learn Android can use any platform that Android Studio runs on as well as an Android phone or tablet.

 ## Schedule

 We'll learn about mobile software development by understand how mobile platforms are designed and what parts we should get to know and what parts we can ignore.
 This course requires you to do a lot of programming!
 Every student will need to get acquainted with the platform of their choice and create lots of small apps.

-Topics by week are:
+Topics by week, subject to change, are:

 | week | topic                   |
 | ---: | ----------------------- |